Avestan period: Archaeology

 Modern archaeology has unearthed a wealth of data on settlements and cultures in Central Asia and Greater Iran from the Middle Bronze Age to the rise of the Achaemenids.
 Linking the data to the literary sources of the Avesta remains difficult due to the uncertainty of the texts' provenance, and any identification of a particular archaeological site or culture with descriptions in the Avesta runs the risk of circular reasoning.
 Modern scholarship thus largely interprets the Avesta only within the broader outline of Iranian history, focusing in particular on the migrations of Iranian peoples.
 Through the late Bronze and early Iron Ages, these early Iranians moved south from their homelands in the Eurasian steppe.
 They entered southern Central Asia before eventually arriving in the Iranian plateau.

 The pastoralism in the Old Avestan material has prompted some scholars to connect Avestan with the Bronze Age Andronovo culture of the Eurasian Steppe.
 Southern Central Asia has also been proposed as the geographical range of the Young Avestan period.
 A shift from a pastoralist to a sedentary agricultural lifestyle between the Old and Young Avestan period, and the interaction of the Avestan people with pastoralist Eurasian nomads of the steppes, indicate a continued proximity to the Eurasian Steppe during the Young Avestan period.

 Bronze Age southern Central Asia was home to an urban civilization called the Bactria–Margiana Archaeological Complex (BMAC) which had long-range trade networks to the south.
 The middle of the second millennium BCE saw major transformations of the BMAC, with urban centers replaced by smaller settlements and a shift to a mixed agricultural-pastoral economy with strong links to the northern steppe regions.
 These transformations are attributed to the arrival of the Iranian tribes from the steppe.
 The Central Asian Tazabagyab culture in Khwarazm on the Amu Darya has also been proposed as a location for Avestan culture.
 Some scholars equate Khwarazm with Airyanem Vaejah, which Zoroastrian tradition names as the early homeland of the Iranians and birthplace of the Zoroastrianism.
 The Yaz culture, also known as Sine-Sepulchro or Handmade-Painted-Ware cultural complex, has also been proposed as the historical Avestan culture.
 Like the Avestan culture, the Yaz culture shows evidence of the in-migration of steppe peoples, common farming practices, and—consistent with the Zoroastrian practice of excarnation—a lack of burial sites.

 Society

 Old Avestan period

 Reconstructed pit-house of the Srubnaya culture, an example of early Iranic steppe pastoralists.

 The Old Avestan texts reflect the perspective of a pastoralist society.
 The cow is of primary importance and considered sacred.
 In addition to cattle, livestock like sheep and goats are mentioned in the texts.
 Hippophoric names like Vishtaspa, Pourushaspa and Haecataspa (āspa, 'horse') show the value placed on horses.
-In addition, camelophoric names like Zarathustra and Frahaostra (uštra, 'camel') show the importance of the Bactrian camel, an animal well adapted to the harsh conditions of the steppe and desert regions of Central Asia.
+In addition, camelophoric names like Zoroaster and Frahaostra (uštra, 'camel') show the importance of the Bactrian camel, an animal well adapted to the harsh conditions of the steppe and desert regions of Central Asia.